turingschool-examples/simple_feed/README.md

 **Purpose:** Updates the details for a given feed item.

 The credentials must match to the owner of the given feed.
 The request body should contain parameters in JSON format.
+It's not possible to change the type of the item.

 #### Request-Response Headers